PM Modi to hold first in-person bilateral talks with US President Joe Biden today

-Washington [US], September 24 (ANI): In one of the highly-anticipated engagements of his three-day US visit, Prime Minister Narendra Modi will hold a bilateral meeting with President Joe Biden at the White House on Friday.
+Washington [US], September 24 (ANI): Prime Minister Narendra Modi will hold a bilateral meeting with President Joe Biden at the White House on Friday (local time) during his three-day visit to the United States.

+PM Modi will review the India-US Comprehensive Global Strategic Partnership with President Biden and exchange views on regional and global issues of mutual interest, said a departure statement.

 This will be the first in-person meeting between the two leaders after Biden took over as the US President on January 20.